STRANGE WORLD: GRIMOIRE (by Jake A. Strife)

-“Boy?
-You can tell I’m a boy?”
+“You can tell I’m a boy?”

-“Right!”
-I leaned forward.
-“Can you help me get back?”
+“Right!
+Can you help me get back?”

-“It’s the antennae,” she said.
-“I’ll also clarify Strange World is anything but a dream.”
+She leaned forward and with her fingertips poked the wires on my head.
+“It’s the antennae.
+I’ll also clarify Strange World is anything but a dream.”

 “So what am I supposed to do?”

 She shrugged, and her tentacles all followed the motion.
-“If you want a fortune; you must pay.”
+“If you want a fortune—you must pay.”

-“But I don’t have clips!”
+“But I don’t have clips.”